elegant-george/react-movie-search/README.md

 ## Description

-This is a project that connect [OMDb](http://www.omdbapi.com/) API to searh movie data, and create queue or watched list of users.
+This is a project that connect [OMDb](http://www.omdbapi.com/) API to search movie data, and create queue or watched list of users.

 ## How to use